Treason Act 1495

-The Treason Act 1495, formally referred as the Act 11 Hen 7 c 1 and informally as the Rex de facto statute, is an Act of the Parliament of England which was passed in the reign of Henry VII of England.
+The Treason Act 1495 (11 Hen.
+7. c.
+1), formally referred as the Act 11 Hen.
+7. c.
+1 and informally as the Rex de facto statute, is an act of the Parliament of England which was passed in the reign of Henry VII of England.

 Background

 After the defeat of Richard III in the Battle of Bosworth on 22 August 1485, Henry VII was crowned King of England.
 However, Henry VII backdated the start of his reign to 21 August, the day before the battle, which enabled him to prosecute anyone who had fought under his rival and execute them for treason.

 This was highly controversial, since it meant that anyone who fought for the rightful king against a usurper would be at risk of execution if they lost, and might undermine their courage and loyalty.
 Nevertheless, Henry VII had his way as the Parliament of England was in no position to oppose him, although later that year a general pardon was issued to those who had fought for Richard III.

 However, in 1495, Henry VII's position on the throne was sufficiently secure that he could afford to allow Parliament to pass a bill to prevent the treason laws from being abused in this way.